Coronavirus (COVID-19) and CRPS

 Please see below for further details on at risk groups and groups which we have received questions about.
 However please don’t panic or let your anxiety levels rise.

-As of 16 March 2020, the U.K. Government announced that those in the at risk groups which include the elderly, those with serious health conditions and pregnant women are to voluntarily social distance (or ‘shield’) ie. self-isolate themselves by staying at home for 12 weeks from this weekend.
+As of 30 March 2020, the U.K. Government announced that those in the at risk groups which include the elderly, those with serious health conditions and pregnant women are to strictly social distance (or ‘shield’).
 The full list of underlying health conditions is below.

 Underlying Health Conditions List (UK)